 7 – You Can Contribute for a Spouse

 Normally, if you do not earn compensation during the year, you can’t contribute to an IRA.
 But, for married couples with only one working spouse, there is an exception to the rule.
 A working spouse can establish a “spousal IRA” on behalf of the non-working spouse in addition to their own account.
-In 2016, this means that a working spouse with sufficient compensation can contribute up to a combined $11,000 to the two accounts if both spouses are under age 50.

 8 – You Can Contribute After the End of the Year